yusefrich/BACK--backend-python-udacity/vagrant/log-analysis/README.md

-# Back end python and psql

-Source code for a backend server made with python and psql, this is a repo for studies and consultation purpose
+# Log Analysis

+Source code for a log analysis udacity project

 ## Getting Started

-Install Vagrant And VirtualBox and clone this repositore and log into the vagrant machine
+Install Vagrant And VirtualBox and
+Clone this repository to the vagrant foler
 ### Prerequisites

 * Python 3